DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ### Receiving a replacement device from Computacenter

 Your replacement will be built identically to the original device, and will automatically be enrolled in mobile device management (MDM) and content filtering software.
-You can contact the XMA Service Desk (0115 846 4535 or [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk)) if you have any issues.
+You can contact the XMA Service Desk by emailing [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk)) if you have any issues.

 ### Receiving a replacement device from the manufacturer

 As Computacenter will not have been involved in the replacement process, the device will arrive without Microsoft Intune or Cisco Umbrella installed.
-To ensure devices are appropriately protected to avoid the risk of young people accessing harmful content, please contact the XMA Service Desk (0115 846 4535 or [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk)) to get your device enrolled before distributing it.
+To ensure devices are appropriately protected to avoid the risk of young people accessing harmful content, please email the XMA Service Desk at [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk)) to get your device enrolled before distributing it.

 ## If you want to remove Microsoft Intune to install your own mobile device management (MDM)